Shizmob/nvltool/README.md

 NVLArchive.remove(path)
   Remove the given file from the archive.
 Will raise a FileNotFoundError if the file is not present in the archive.

-NVLArchive.save(filename=None)
+NVLArchive.save(file=None)
   Save any made modifications.
-If filename is given, the new archive will be saved to that file instead.
+If file is given, the new archive will be saved to that file instead.
-  Will raise a ValueError if no filename was given and no archive was opened through open().
+  Will raise a ValueError if no file was given and no archive was opened through open().
-  If no archive was opened before, after saving the archive will open the given filename.
+  If no archive was opened before, after saving the archive will open the given file.
 ```

 License